-For low and medium level incidents, the pupil may be given a look, a warning and/or reminded of the Respect they are breaking.
+For low and medium level incidents, the pupil is given a look, followed by a warning and reminded of the Respect they are breaking.
 If the behaviour continues the class teacher can apply an appropriate sanction.

-In the event of a high level incident, the pupil is reminded of the Respect they are breaking and the incident is recorded in the behaviour log.
-Teachers deal with poor behaviour within their professional duties.
-If the behaviour is thought to be excludable, or dangerous to themselves or others, it is reported to the Headteacher.
+In the event of a high-level incident, the pupil is reminded of the Respect they are breaking and the incident is recorded in the behaviour log.
+Teachers use their professional judgement in deciding whether to refer to their Phase Leader.